More of a visual learner? Watch my YouTube video as I go through the data collection and analysis!

 Hopefully this article allows you to make more informed choices while gambling on scratch off lottery tickets, and if you’d like to take a look at the odds of winning prizes for any given ticket, you can go to CaLottery’s Website and scroll down and click on “See Odds for all Prize Levels for all Active Scratchers Games”.

 If you enjoyed this article, feel free to check out some of the other analyses that have been written on MindingTheData.com, or follow us on Instagram @MindingTheData.
+Also, if you’re interested in something that actually has a positive expected value, check out my posts on Sports Betting or the Yotta Savings App.
 Thanks for reading 🙂